Teatro Di Cestello

 View the full process

-FINAL IDENTITYThe reworked primary logo is a woven lettermark inspired by the theater's name, cestello.
+THE SOLUTIONThe reworked primary logo is a woven lettermark inspired by the theater's name, cestello.
 This symbol felt both literal and metaphorical, representing the theater and the community it unites.
-I choose to embrace the logo’s simplicity and used it as a versatile foundation across various materials.
-The color palette are inspired by the vibrant hues of the theater's interior.
-They reflect the theater’s physical environment and embodies its warm spirit.
+The logo’s simplicity creates a clean, modern design that serves as a flexible foundation across a range of materials.
+The color palette draws from the vibrant hues of the theater’s interior, reflecting its physical environment while conveying warmth and energy.

 REFLECTION